 Established in March 1999, the Margaretting Fund awards grants to voluntary and community groups, working in the Chelmsford and Margaretting areas, which are offering support to people who are in need, hardship or distress.

-Ian Marks is a local businessman and philanthropist.
+Ian Marks was a local businessman and philanthropist.
 Ian was responsible for establishing the Community Foundation in Essex, his vision was to create a permanent financial resource which would support voluntary and community groups in Essex forever.
 They established the Ian and Angela Marks Charitable Fund in 2007 and grants are distributed at the discretion of the Foundation’s Trustees.

 John Marks lived in Essex all his life and was educated at Oundle.
 Sadly he died in 2012.
 John completed his National Service in the Royal Engineers where, he said "I reached the dizzy heights of second lieutenant!”.
 He then went on to Cambridge to study Law.
 In 1957 John married Morwenna Simpson, who came from the West Country, and they have four sons.